wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 2. Logstash
 ^^^^^^^^^^^^^^^^^^^
-.. note:: At this poing you will need Java 8 installed on your system, please proceed to install it before install any of next tools.
+.. note:: At this poing you will need Java 8 installed on your system, please proceed to install it before install any of next tools. `Install Java 8 <http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/>`_

 We proceed to install Logstash Server, in this case we are installing it on the **same** machine we previously installed OSSEC Manager, that's why some configuration settings will refer local OSSEC files.